maureen-zhang/Pyrolitics/README.md

-# Pyrolitics_Private
-A test version for Erdos 2025 Data science project Pyrolitics.
-Below is the real deal:
 # Pyrolitics: A Study on Wildfire Impact Prediction with Electric Power Usage
 A project by Maureen Zhang, Faycal Chaouqui, Marco Lopez, Malik Tuerkoen, Junhui Shi.